-COVID-19: PM Modi to hold all-party meet, first meeting since lockdown
+PM Modi chairs all-party meet on COVID-19 lockdown

 14 month old boy dies in Jamnagar due to coronavirus

-In addition to the coronavirus situation, the meeting is expected to discuss the government's contentious move to suspend the Member of Parliament Local Area Development scheme (MPLADs), which most opposition parties have decried.
+In addition to the coronavirus situation, the meeting is expected to have discussed the government's contentious move to suspend the Member of Parliament Local Area Development scheme (MPLADs), which most opposition parties have decried.

 The Trinamool Congress has announced it would use the meeting to demand additional funds for states and clearance of dues from the Centre to the states.